-The school or the student may be required to return some of the federal funds awarded to the student.
-The student may also be eligible for a refund of a portion of tuition paid to Dorsey Schools for the quarter.
-If the student received financial assistance from a source outside the family, a portion of the refund may be returned to that or other sources from which assistance was received.
+The school or the student may be required to return some of the federal funds awarded to the student as described below.
+The student may also be eligible for a refund of a portion of tuition paid to Dorsey Schools for the payment period.
+If the student received financial assistance from an outside source, a portion of the refund may be returned to that or other sources from which assistance was received.
 Any funds in excess of those (1) returned to Title IV aid, or (2) due and payable to Dorsey Schools shall be used to repay other private sources and the student in proportion to the amount received from each non-federal source.